-In the 2003-04 and 2004-05 seasons, Virginia has had four different players earn ACC Rookie of the Week honors a total of six times.
-Sean Singletary is a three-time recipient of the award this season and Adrian Joseph has won the award once
+In the 2003-04 and 2004-05 seasons, Virginia has had four different players earn ACC Rookie of the Week honors a total of seven times.
+Sean Singletary is a four-time recipient of the award this season (including this week's honor) and Adrian Joseph has won the award once.